forest-fire/abc/docs/getting-started/index.md

 #### Triggering Mutations

-Triggering the ABC events is handled by ABC but for your custom functions you'll want to trigger these actions/mutations/handlers yourself.
-This is again done using the semantics that the state management framework you've chosen.
+Triggering your custom events is handled by using the API hanging off off of the store and the _verbs_ you'll use will be based on the underlying store management framework.
 In Vegemite, you would call `dispatch` to trigger a _handler_.
 In Vuex, you get a `dispatch` function for calling Actions but in our example the better parallel is to use `commit` to call a mutation on Vuex.

 ```ts
 // Vegemite